๐Ÿฅš JS1

 A computer is a device used to store and perform operations on data.

-๐ŸŽ›๏ธ Application Programming Interface
+๐ŸŽ›๏ธ Jest's Application Programming Interface

 Learning Objectives